rmvalentim/assembly-linux/README.md

 nasm -f elf64 [filename].asm
 ld -s -o [filename] [filename].o
 ```
-Or run the compile.sh script in each folder
+Or use the makefile in each folder:
 ```
-./compile.sh
+make
 ```

 ## Running